TurkeyTickle/tt-stack/README.md

 When running the application in development mode, the TanStack Router DevTools will appear in the bottom right corner of the page.
 These dev tools can be used to view the full route tree and information about each route.
 These dev tools are excluded from UAT and Prod builds.

-### Route Loaders

-When possible, TanStack Router should be combined with TanStack Query to retrieve data from an API that is required to fully load the page as part of the navigation process.
-This can be accomplished by providing the route with a "loader" function.
-See `src/routes/_main-layout/examples/users/$userId.index.tsx` for a detailed example of this.
-To help explain the benefits of this approach, consider the following example.

-When editing a record from some list of items, the application flow usually goes something like this:

-1. The user selects an item from a list
-2. The user clicks an "edit" button
-3. The application navigates to the edit route and renders the edit form
-4. The application queries the API for the item's details, showing the user a spinner
-5. The application populates the form with the result from the API

-The combination of TanStack Router/Query provides the ability to essentially do the last three steps in parallel, making the application feel much more responsive.
-In some cases, the route's data can even be prefetched when the user hovers over the "edit record" button, which can result essentially zero perceptible load time when the user clicks the button.

-This is purely a UX optimization and may not always be worth implementing, but in some cases it's an easy win and should be considered on a case-by-case basis.

 ## API Queries

 API requests are handled with a combination of TanStack Query and Axios.
 Axios is responsible for the actual HTTP request, while TanStack Query sits on top providing things like result caching, retries, and exponential backoff.